 The church consists of two rectangular top-lit enclosures, the larger containing the church, the smaller containing a meeting room; these two main spaces are linked by an entrance hall, at the back of which is the shrine of St Boniface.
 The windowless external walls of the building are of red brick laid in stretcher bond, with timber clerestories and shallow pitched metal-covered roofs over both church and hall.
 The hall roof is topped by a tall fibreglass fleche.

-The interior of the church is open plan, with seating on three sides.
+The interior is open, with seating on three sides.
 The furniture was designed by the architects.
-Artworks include a relief of St Boniface and a figure of the Virgin and Child, both by Kenneth Carter, Head of the Sculpture Department at Exeter College of Art, mosaic Stations of the Cross by Arthur Goodwin, Head of the Fine Art department at the same college and some abstract stained glass by Fr Charles Norris of Buckfast Abbey.
+Furnishings include a relief of St Boniface and a figure of the Virgin and Child, both by Kenneth Carter, Head of the Sculpture Department at Exeter College of Art, mosaic Stations of the Cross by Arthur Goodwin, Head of the Fine Art department at the same college and some semi-abstract glass by Fr Charles Norris of Buckfast Abbey.